-Commenting on the result, CEO of Asda, Andy Clarke, said: “Our success at The Grocer Gold Awards is testament to our commitment to offer customers true market leading value – the best range of quality products at the best possible price.
+Commenting on the result, CEO of Asda, Andy Clarke, said: “Our success at The Grocer Gold Awards is testament to our commitment to offering customers true market-leading value – the best range of quality products at the best possible price.
 Our approach is not about vouchers and gimmicks, it’s about clear and consistently low prices, which is why we continue offering our customers the best price week after week, year after year.”

-Asda’s latest success follows their victory in The Grocer Own Label Awards, where Asda won 21 awards including 13 gold medals and 8 silver medals for its own label product.
+Asda’s latest success follows its victory in The Grocer Own Label Awards, where Asda won 21 awards including 13 gold medals and 8 silver medals for its own label product.